unoplatform/uno/doc/articles/features/working-with-xaml-hot-reload.md

 - If Hot Reload does not function properly, you can try using the `Developer: Reload Window` command in the palette (using `Ctrl+Shift+P`)
 - When working on Skia Desktop apps, make sure to start the app without the debugger, and make sure that in the debugger tab, the `Uno Platform Desktop (Debug)` target is selected.
 - The TCP port number used by the app to connect back to the IDE is located in the `obj/Debug/net8.0-XXX/RemoteControl.config` file.
 If the port number does not match with the one found in the **Uno Platform - Hot Reload** output window, restart Code or use `Developer: Reload Window` in the command palette.

+### Rider

+- Hot Reload **is not supported** when using the debugger.
+Start your app without the debugger.
+- The output window in Rider has an output named **Uno Platform** in its side bar.
+Diagnostics messages from the extension appear there.
+- Depending on your machine's performance, the hot reload engine may take a few moments to initialize and take your project modifications into account.
+- If Hot Reload does not function properly, you can try closing and reopening the solution.
+- The TCP port number used by the app to connect back to the IDE is located in the `obj/Debug/net8.0-XXX/RemoteControl.config` file.
+If the port number does not match with the one found in the **Uno Platform** output window, close and reopen the solution.

 ## Next Steps